-These providers must be named on the stage 2 application, and the application must provide evidence of their capacity and capability to deliver the desired support.
+These third parties must be named on the stage 2 application, and the application must provide evidence of their capacity and capability to deliver the desired support.

-The support that the partner college provides to the applicant must account for at least 25% of the total costs of the programme of work.
+The support that the partner college provides to the applicant must account for a minimum of 25% of the total costs of the programme of work.
 This funding will reimburse the costs incurred by the partner college for its services.

 This will ensure a true partnering model where the stronger college invests the resource needed to meaningfully support the applicant college as it works to improve.

 In order to foster mutual learning and reinforce the partnership approach, an additional 10% of the programme of work’s expenditures may fund targeted quality improvement activities that primarily benefit the partner college.